-The difference between BDeu and BHD in terms of SHD for scenarios (a) and (b) is shown in Figure \ref{fig:shd}, left and right panel respectively.
+The difference between BDeu and BHD in terms of SHD for scenarios (a) and (b) is shown in Figure \ref{fig:shd}, respectively in the left and right panel.
 Positive values favour the proposed BHD score.
 When parameters are sampled from a hierarchical distribution (\textbf{hier}), BHD outperforms BDeu in both scenarios, with a larger improvement in scenario (b).
 In the \textbf{iid} case, BHD is competitive with BDeu when the underlying network structures are homogeneous, and it outperforms BDeu when the underlying network structures are different.
 On the other hand, in the \textbf{id} case BDeu has better accuracy than BHD because it correctly assumes that all the data are generated form the same distribution, while BHD has a large number of redundant parameters that would model the non-existing related data sets.

-Figure \ref{fig:shd_param_a} shows how the SHD difference between BHD and BDeu varies for different simulation parameters in scenario (a).
-Specifically, as the number of variables $N$ or the number of related data sets $|F|$ increase, the differences between BHD and BDeu (positive for \textbf{hier} and \textbf{iid}, negative for \textbf{id}), become increasingly large in magnitude.
-On the other hand, as the number of states $|X_i|$ increases the differences in accuracy between BHD and BDeu gradually decrease.
-For what concerns the sample size, BHD increasingly outperforms BDeu in both \textbf{hier} and \textbf{iid} as $n_f$ increases.
-In the \textbf{id} case we expect the two scores to be asymptotically equivalent; the values we consider for $n_f$ are not large enough to clearly show this empirically.
+Figure \ref{fig:shd_param_a} shows how the difference in SHD between BHD and BDeu varies for different simulation parameters in scenario (a).
+Specifically, the differences between BHD and BDeu (positive for \textbf{hier} and \textbf{iid}, negative for \textbf{id}) become increasingly large in magnitude as the number of variables $N$ or the number of related data sets $|F|$ increase.
+On the other hand, the differences between BHD and BDeu gradually decrease as the number of states $|X_i|$ increases.
+As for the sample size, BHD increasingly outperforms BDeu in both \textbf{hier} and \textbf{iid} as $n_f$ increases.
+In the \textbf{id} case we expect the two scores to be asymptotically equivalent, but the values we consider for $n_f$ are not large enough to clearly show it empirically.

 Figure \ref{fig:shd_param_b} shows the relationship between the difference in SHD and some key simulation parameters in scenario (b).
 The effect of both the number of related data sets $|F|$ and the number of observations $n_f$ is more marked than in scenario (a).
 For the same $|F|$ and $n_f$, BHD outperforms BDeu by a larger margin when some network structures are different (scenario (b)) compared to when they are all identical (scenario (a)).